 There are three dental care plans available for current and former members of the military.

-The Active Duty Dental Program covers both dental care at both military dental clinics and civilian dental care providers.
+The Active-Duty Dental Program covers dental care at both military dental clinics and civilian dental care providers.

 To be eligible, you must be one of the following:

-- Foreign force members stationed in the US.
+- Foreign force member stationed in the U.S.

-TRICARE Dental Program is a voluntary dental plan available to National Guard or Reserve members who aren’t on active duty and are not covered by Transitional Assistance Management Program (TAMP).
+TRICARE Dental Program is a voluntary dental plan available to National Guard or Reserve members who are not on active duty and are not covered by the Transitional Assistance Management Program (TAMP).
 It also covers the service member’s family members.

 Covered services include typical dental services, such as exams, cleanings, fillings, oral surgery, orthodontics and braces.

-Until 2019, military retirees were eligible for TRICARE Dental.
-However, that changed, when the military transitioned retirees to the Federal Employees Dental and Vision Insurance Program, or simply FEDVIP Dental is available for the following:
+Until 2019, military retirees were eligible for Tricare Dental.
+However that changed, and the military transitioned retirees to the Federal Employees Dental and Vision Insurance Program or simply FEDVIP Dental.
+It is available for the following:

-The program is voluntary, and works with nine different private insurance carriers.
-For that reason, the fees, cost-sharing, and covered procedures will vary by company.
+The program is voluntary and works with 10 different private insurance carriers.
+For that reason, the fees, cost-sharing and covered procedures vary by company.